HI, I’m LAUREN

-Lauren Weinstein is a multidisciplinary designer working at the intersection of social change and co-design.
-Lauren has co-designed and implemented services, systems and policy that build social and economic prosperity.
+I’m a multidisciplinary designer working at the intersection of social change and co-design.
+I’ve spent the majority of my career co-designing and implementing services, systems and policy that build social and economic prosperity.

-Lauren’s expertise draws from the fields of sociology, community development and ethnographic research methods.
-Lauren’s international work explores how intentional, inclusive, context-informed design strategies can improve social systems and complex public services both in international development and domestic policy reform.
+My expertise draws from the fields of sociology, community development and ethnographic research methods and my ethos prioritizes participatory approaches from research to scale.
+My international work explores how intentional, inclusive, context-informed design strategies can improve social systems and complex public services both in international development and domestic policy reform.

-Lauren is a graduate of Maryland Institute College of Art where she earned her MA in Social Design.
-Holding a BA in Sociology and Environmental Studies from Bucknell University, she consistently seeks to explore the intersection of social science and design.
+I’m a graduate of Maryland Institute College of Art where I earned her MA in Social Design.
+Holding a BA in Sociology and Environmental Studies from Bucknell University, I consistently seeks to explore the intersection of social science and design.

-Travels and work continue to take Lauren around the globe.
-She's made a documentary on agricultural worker rights partnering with grassroots NGOs in Nicaragua; studied environmental sustainability in the forests of Costa Rica; backpacked through Thailand, Laos, Vietnam, Cambodia, Malaysia, and Indonesia; spent a year living and working on accountable governance in Nigeria; explored systemic change in child protection in Norway, Sweden, Finland, Scotland, Northern Ireland and the UK.
+Travels and work continue to take me around the globe: I’ve made a documentary on agricultural worker rights partnering with grassroots NGOs in Nicaragua; studied environmental sustainability in the forests of Costa Rica; backpacked through Thailand, Laos, Vietnam, Cambodia, Malaysia, and Indonesia; lived and worked on accountable governance in Nigeria; explored systemic change in child protection in Norway, Sweden, Finland, Scotland, Northern Ireland and the UK.

-Lauren has worked as a service designer for Reboot where she partnered with the World Bank, USAID, and the NYC Mayor's office of criminal justice to redesign opportunities for social inclusion and accountability.
-She currently works for the Australian Centre for Social Innovation as a Principal of Design Research and Inclusive Innovation residing in Adelaide, South Australia.
-Lauren has recently co-founded The Residency a global learning collective for Change Design.
+I’ve previously worked at Reboot where we partnered with the World Bank, USAID, and the NYC Mayor's office of criminal justice to redesign opportunities for social inclusion and accountability.
+Following Reboot, I worked for the Australian Centre for Social Innovation as a Principal of Design Research and Inclusive Innovation where our partners included Philanthropic Funders, State Governments, Aboriginal Community Controlled Organizations, and Non Profit Service Delivery Organizations.
+I’ve recently co-founded The Residency a global learning collective for Change Design.